• Corporation

 (i) Mural Art

 From January to February 2023, mural artists Rebecca T Lin and Carol Mui (Creativehustlershk) conducted a series of workshops to gather community feedback for the mural art project.
-The workshops included art walks, sketchbook making and book cover designing workshops with Catholic Mission
+The workshops included art walks, sketchbook making and book cover designing workshops with Catholic Mission School and King’s College Old Boys’ School Association Primary School No. 2; and a tote bag workshop with the public.

 Through these workshops, the artists collected valuable design inspirations, such as shop pets, greenery, and famous shops on Centre Street.
 They incorporated these elements with their art styles, reflecting the spirit of co-creation with the community.